Mythical-Github/tackle/README.md

 # tackle
-A work in progress cli tool, that is a config driven dependency installer, with hash checking, fallbacks, tui (text based ui), and offline installer options.
+A config driven dependency installer, with hash checking, fallbacks, tui (text based ui), and offline installer options.

 ### Join the Discord
 If you have any problems, suggestions, or just want to chat, feel free to join the [Discord](https://discord.gg/EvUuAD4QvS)